ebahsini/mp-serverless-kinesis-demo/services/README.md

 For much less cost, one can perform various real-time analytics for various purposes, and store results in cache.
 We should how alerting could be used when appropriate.

 Stream processing does not have to be expensive and complicated...

+We are experimenting with options for infrastructure provisioning to simplify the demo.

 ## Deploying Services